caseyanderson/SC3-RPiZeroW/README.md

 ## Table of Contents

-Although these are meant to be standalone examples, the table of contents implies a loose order, moving from least complex to most complex
+Note: although these are meant to be standalone examples the table of contents implies a loose order, moving from least complex (fixed_media) to most complex (currently GPIO).

 * fixed media
   * [loop_one](https://github.com/caseyanderson/SC3-RPiZeroW/blob/master/fixed_media/loop_one/loop_one.md): loop one sound file forever